-PolarDB provides message queuing and message processing.
-User-defined messages are stored in a queue.
-A collection of queues is stored in a queue table.
-Stored procedures in the DBMS_AQADM package can be used to create and manage message queues and queue tables.
-You can use the DBMS_AQ package to add messages to a queue or delete messages from a queue, or register or unregister a Procedural Language for SQL (PL/SQL) callback procedure.
+You can use the stored procedures in the DBMS_AQ package to add messages to a queue or delete messages from a queue, or register or unregister a Procedural Language for SQL (PL/SQL) callback procedure.

-PolarDB also provides extended (non-compatible) features for the DBMS_AQ package by running the following Structured Query Language (SQL) commands:
+PolarDB also provides extended features for the DBMS_AQ package by using the following SQL statements:

 The following table describes the constants that are supported by PolarDB.